-We support this by allowing users to describe properties of the collections of objects in an OutputDataset using a class we call StatisticalSummary.
-This reflects our belief that statistics is the appropriate way to introduce some quantitative aspects of these large collections of objects.
-StatisticalSummary is contained in Product.
-It assigns statistical values such as a mean or a min/max value to Properties of the OutputDataset.objectType.
+To support this use case, the model contains the StatisticalSummary class. which allows users to assigns statistical values such as a mean or a min/max value to Properties of the OutputDataset.objectType.
 Which statistic is used is described by the statistic attribute.
+An illustration of the statistical summary is given in the instance diagram in Figure 14